Choosing the right type will vary and depend on what is the best fit for a specific home.

-Main Differences Between a House Fan an Attic Fan
+Differences Between a Whole House Fan and an Attic Fan

 - A whole house fan ventilates air through the living space of a home.